Carina-P/hire-hens/README.md

     - then coop to add to cart
     - and then equipment as feeder and waterer to add to cart.
     - Through the process the number of months to rent, last choosen, is given as a suggestion for next item to rent.
 (High probability user wants to rent items the same amount of time.)
-    - after equipment user can either go to cart to checkout or go to buy consumables as bedding and food.
+    - after hire equipment user can either go to cart to checkout or go to buy consumables as bedding and food.
 - To buy products user choose one item at a time to add to the cart.
 - User can always go to cart and see its content and then continue to shop.
-- Only User with special authority reaches administrator pages for managing Products, Orders and FAQs.
+- Only User with special authority reaches administrator pages for managing products, orders and FAQs.
 - Interactive design that works on Mobile, Tablet as well as Desktop.

 #### Wireframes